KelvinHere/Yoga_Milestone_4/testing.md

         - `lessons/?sort=INVALID_SORT_ARGUMENT` - Invalid sort arguments will default the sort to name in ascending order"

     - Instructor
-        - `lessons/?instructor=NOT_AN_INSTRUCTOR` Passing a user that is not an instructor, redirectes to instructors page with the error message "This user is not an instructor, please pick one from the instructor list."
+        - `lessons/?instructor=NOT_AN_INSTRUCTOR` Passing a user that is not an instructor, redirects to instructors page with the error message "This user is not an instructor, please pick one from the instructor list."
         - `lessons/?instructor=INVALID_USER` Passing a user that does not exist, redirects to instructor page with error message "Instructor was not found, please pick one from the instructor list."

     - Pages / Pagination